temporalio/documentation/docs/server-options.md

 ## Options

 `NewServer()` accepts functions as parameters.
 Each function returns a `ServerOption` that is applied to the instance.
+Source code for parameter reference is here: https://github.com/temporalio/temporal/blob/master/temporal/server_option.go

 ### WithConfig